grzegorzpnk/MLforER/README.md

 This repo contains Rainforcement Learning training model for Edge Relocation Details about what Edge Relocation is can be found [here](https://ieeexplore.ieee.org/document/9779643)

+## Action Space Documentation

+The action space for the custom environment in AI gym is defined as follows:

+python

+`self.action_space = gym.spaces.Discrete(len(self.mec_nodes))`

+The action space consists of a discrete set of values, where each value corresponds to the index of MEC node that the agent will choose to relocate application to.
+The number of possible actions is equal to the number of MEC nodes available in the environment.

 ## Observation Space

 The observation space of this custom environment in OpenAI Gym is defined by the `obs_box` object, which is a tuple of two sub-spaces: